 Inflammatory breast cancer (IBC)

-The inflammatory breast cancer is rare and aggressive type of breast cancer that is characterized by erythema and pitting of the skin, orange-peel-skin, and breast swelling.
+IBC is a rare and aggressive type of breast cancer that is characterized by erythema and pitting of the skin, orange-peel skin, and breast swelling.

 Therapy includes neoadjuvant chemotherapy or radiation to be followed by surgery (modified radical mastectomy).
-Having a 5-year-survival-rate of only 5%, the prognosis of the inflammatory mastocarcinoma is poor.
+Having a 5-year survival rate of only 5%, the prognosis of IBC is poor.

 Paget’s disease of the nipple

-The Paget’s carcinoma grows intraepidermal ductal and appears in a nipple and/or areola changed due to eczema.
-It may be accompanied by a DCIS or invasive ductal carcinoma.
+Paget’s carcinoma grows intraepidermal ductal and appears in a nipple and/or areola changed due to eczema.
+It may be accompanied by DCIS or invasive ductal carcinoma.

-Since mammography is usually without pathological findings, exfoliative cytology is a proper way to detect the typical Paget cells (large cells, bright cytoplasm, and large round/oval nucleus).
-Magnetic resonance imaging (MRI) scans can be equally sensible.
+Because mammography is usually without pathologic findings, exfoliative cytology is a proper way to detect the typical Paget’s cells (large cells, bright cytoplasm, and large round/oval nucleus).
+Magnetic resonance imaging (MRI) scans can be equally helpful.

-For therapy, the modified radical mastectomy and, in individual cases, a breast-preserving therapy (BPT) comes into consideration, in which the therapy plan depends on the present type of carcinoma.
+For therapy, the modified radical mastectomy and, in individual cases, a breast-preserving therapy (BPT) comes into consideration.
+In these cases, the therapy plan depends on the type of carcinoma.

 Note: With an eczematous nipple, Paget’s disease should always be ruled out!
 Further diagnostic and therapeutic steps can be found in the next article: The mastocarcinoma II – diagnosis, therapy, and prognosis.